Pond Filters 101: A Step-by-Step Guide to Making the Right Choice for Australian Conditions

 Mechanical Filters

-Mechanical filters are responsible for physically removing debris, such as leaves, twigs, and other large particles, from the water.
+Mechanical filters are responsible for physically removing debris, such as leaves, , and other large particles, from the water.
 These filters typically consist of a series of screens or pads that trap the debris as the water flows through.
-Mechanical filters are ideal for ponds with a high amount of organic debris, as they prevent it from accumulating and decomposing in the pond.
+Mechanical filters are ideal for ponds with a high amount of organic debris, as they minimise accumulating and decomposing in the pond.

 While mechanical filters are excellent at removing solid waste, they do not provide the same level of water clarification as biological or UV filters.
-They are often used in conjunction with other types of filters to achieve optimal water quality.
+They should be used in conjunction with other types as this allows both UV and biological filters function more efficiently to achieve optimal water quality.

 UVC Filters